 B for the sake of completeness and rigour).
 The superstructure part uses the infrastructure as its semantic

 basis and defines the syntax that the end user deals with.
 The relationship between the superstructure and the

 |Item Type:||Monograph (Technical Report)|

 |Additional Information:||Revised submission, first submitted in March 2003.|

-|Research Areas:||A. > School of Science and Technology > Computer and Communications Engineering|
+|Research Areas:||A. > School of Science and Technology > Computer Science

-|Deposited On:||30 Jun 2010 12:40|
+|Date Deposited:||30 Jun 2010 12:40|